Is it safe to travel to Thailand? Advice for tourists after Myanmar earthquake

 - Fire and Rescue Department: 199

-The FCDO has also issued new advice for travellers in Myanmar, stating that the epicentre is in Sagaing region near Mandalay City, but other areas may be affected.
+The FCDO has also issued new advice for travellers in Myanmar, stating that the epicentre is in the Sagaing region near Mandalay City, affecting large parts of the country.

+“Mandalay and Naypyitaw airports are significantly damaged with no indication of when they may reopen,” the Foreign Office says.
+“There may be several strong after-shocks.”

+“The military regime announced a State of Emergency in six states and regions: Naypyitaw, Sagaing Region, Mandalay Region, Magway Region, northeast Shan State and Bago Region, in addition to the nationwide State of Emergency in place since the coup of 1 February 2021.
+We advise against travelling to all affected areas at present.”

-“If you’re in the area or planning to travel there, follow the advice of the local authorities and monitor local media.”
+“If you’re in the area, follow the advice of the local authorities and monitor local media.”

+The FCDO is offering support to British nationals in both Myanmar and Thailand following the earthquake.

 Can I cancel my holiday or flight and get a refund?